rahulps1000/ForwardBot/README.md

 <h1 align="center"><b>Forwarder Bot</b></h1>
 <h4 align="center">A Simple Forwarder Bot In Telethon TO Forward one Channel Contents to Another</h4>

+<h2 align="center">I will be soon releasing an update on this bot to make forwarding more easy.
+Stay Tuned and join [CodeXBotz](https://t.me/CodeXBotz) for further updates</h2>

 # Easy Way